merkle-open/terrific-micro/README.md

 You can use more than one type of components.
 Components are configured in `config.json` (`micro/components`).

     "component-type": {
-        "template": "project/templates/module"  // template folder to copy by creating a component "path": "components/modules",           // path for the newly created component "component_prefix": "mod",              // class prefix of component "skin_prefix": "skin",                  // class prefix of skin (optional) }
+        "template": "project/templates/module", // template folder to copy by creating a component "path": "components/modules",           // path for the newly created component "component_prefix": "mod",              // class prefix of component "skin_prefix": "skin"                   // class prefix of skin (optional) }

 The GUI component creator replaces `_component` and `_skin` in file names with the appropriate names.